Albanian art

 Tirana is one of the centers of art in Albania.

 Albanian art (arti shqiptar /sq/) refers to all artistic expressions and artworks in Albania or produced by Albanians.
-The country's art is either work of arts produced by its people and influenced by its culture and traditions.
-It has preserved its original elements and traditions despite its long and eventful history around the time when Albania was populated to Illyrians and Ancient Greeks and subsequently conquered by Romans, Byzantines, Venetians and Ottomans.
+The country's art is either works of art produced by its people or influenced by its culture and traditions.
+It has preserved its original elements and traditions despite its long and eventful history around the time when Albania was populated by Illyrians and Ancient Greeks and subsequently conquered by Romans, Byzantines, Venetians and Ottomans.